anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 See more RAW and JSON examples in the sidebar of the Wiki. :raised_hands:

-# 12. Why do I need `zerocode-tdd` lib
+# 8. Why do I need `zerocode-tdd` lib
 Zerocode is a light-weight, simple and extensible open-source framework for writing test intentions in a simple JSON format that facilitates both declarative configuration and automation.
 The framework manages the request payload handling and response assertions at the same time.

 Zerocode has taken a different approach to solve the fuss involved in the Kafka and REST API testing.

-It has got the best of best ideas and practices from the community and the adoption is rapids growing in the developer/tester community.
-Even many times manual test engineers come out and help in automation due to the simplicity of writing tests.
+It has got the best of best ideas and practices from the community and the adoption is rapids growing among the developer/tester community.
+Even many times the manual test engineers come out and help in automation due to the simplicity of writing tests.

-# 13. Conclusion
+# 9. Conclusion
 In this tutorial, we looked at some of the Kafka concepts and how to test Kafka applications using the Zerocode Testing Framework.

 The complete source code and all example code snippets for this Wiki page can be found over on [GitHub]().

-# Happy API Testing ! 🐼
+# Happy API Testing! 🐼